Children and Young Persons Act 1933

 The Children and Young Persons Act 1933 (23 & 24 Geo.
 5. c.
 12) is an act of the Parliament of the United Kingdom of Great Britain and Northern Ireland.
 It consolidated all existing child protection legislation for England and Wales into one act.
-It was preceded by the Children and Young Persons Act 1920 and the Children Act 1908 (8 Edw.
+It was preceded by the Employment of Women, Young Persons, and Children Act 1920 (10 & 11 Geo.
+5. c.
+65) and the Children Act 1908 (8 Edw.
 7. c.
 67).
 It is modified by the Children and Young Persons Act 1963, the Children and Young Persons Act 1969 and the Children and Young Persons Act 2008.

 Content

 The Children and Young Persons Act 1933 raised the minimum age for execution to eighteen, raised the age of criminal responsibility from seven to eight, included guidelines on the employment of school-age children, set a minimum working age of fourteen, and made it illegal for adults to sell cigarettes or other tobacco products to children under sixteen.
 The act is worded to ensure that adults and not children are responsible for enforcing it.

 In 1932, 16-year-old Harold Wilkins was sentenced to death for murder, but the death sentence was commuted.